Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Pre- and Postoperative Use

-Promethazine HCl in 12.5 to 25 mg doses for children and 50 mg doses for adults the night before surgery relieves apprehension and produces a quiet sleep.
+Promethazine hydrochloride in 12.5- to 25-mg doses for children and 50-mg doses for adults the night before surgery relieves apprehension and produces a quiet sleep.

-Promethazine HCl Rectal Suppositories are not recommended for children under 2 years of age.
+Promethazine Hydrochloride Rectal Suppositories are contraindicated for children under 2 years of age.

 How is Promethazine Suppositories Supplied

-Promethazine HCl Rectal Suppositories USP, are available as follows:
+Promethazine Hydrochloride Rectal Suppositories USP are available in boxes of 12 as follows:

 promethazine hydrochloride suppository